liya2017/axon-docs/docs/about-axon/Why_Build_With_Axon.md

 **Mempool**

-Mempool is Axon's memory pool that performs several validations before transactions are allowed access to the pool.
-When a large number of transactions arrive, they are divided into four queues in the mempool to prevent TPS from exceeding the upper limit of the block intervals.
+Axon's mempool performs multiple validations before committing transactions to the block.
+When an influx of transactions comes in, the mempool slices these transactions into 4 queues to avert TPS exceeding the block interval limits.